jradd/django-newproj-template/readme.md

 Git saves your email address into the commits you make.
 GitHub uses the email address to associate your commits with your GitHub account.

     (vm) $ git config --global user.email "your_email@youremail.com"

-## This Template

-To start a new project with this template, execute:

-    django-admin.py startproject --template=https://github.com/jbergantine/django-newproj-template/zipball/master --extension=py,rst <project_name>